 🎧 Podcast version available Listen on Spotify →

 Simple idea.
-Messy to build.
+Messy execution.
 Real things learned.

 Hive